rondubi/sigil/docs/sigil_guide.md

 (this does mean that it doesn't model "back-flow" in redstone circuits;
 everything is assumed unidirectional).

+Because in Minecraft, redstone components effectively perform a logical union on their inputs, an assignment effectively adds to the union.

 ### System tasks

 Sigil currently supports exactly two system tasks.